svin24/svin24.github.io/content/blog/2022-01-15-The-RISC-V-experience.md

 setup quite similar to the one I usually write blog posts on, save for one important factor: a RISC-V CPU.

 I'll state upfront that what I'm using is not a very practical system.
-I'm going to describe is all of the impractical hacks and workarounds I have used to build a "useful" RISC-V system on which I can mostly conduct my usual work.
+What I'm going to describe is all of the impractical hacks and workarounds I have used to build a "useful" RISC-V system on which I can mostly conduct my usual work.
 It has been an interesting exercise, and it bodes well for the future of RISC-V,